LGuilhermeRodrigues/ar-data-visualization/README.md

-# Visualization Visualization in Augmented Reality
+# Information Visualization in Augmented Reality

 This is a Unity 2018.4.28f1 Project